 E. Open biopsy

 124. A 7 years old boy presents with epistaxis of two hours duration.
 The bleeding has been controlled.
+He has also been getting on and off nose bleeds.
 His investigations are as follows:

 PT 13 seconds

 Which one of the following is the most likely diagnosis?

 B. Von-Willebrand disease

 F. Anatomical defect